chinchay/disaster-response-app/README.md

 # Disaster response app

-The present code presents an ETL and machine learning pipeline to categorize responses during a disaster.
-The dataset was provided by Figure Eight (now acquired by [Appen](https://appen.com), and contains pre-labeled tweets and text messages from real life disasters.
-This code cleans and reorganize the dataset to build a machine learning model.
-The model is able to tag a tweet or message with an appropriate response organization to help during an on-going disaster.
-During such threatening events, help organizations lacks the required capacity to filter the millions of tweets to focus on the real important ones.
-The machine learning model provided here can speed up the work on delivering medical supplies, water, or attending blocked roads.
+The present code uses an ETL and machine learning pipeline to categorize responses during a disaster.
+The dataset was provided by Figure Eight (now acquired by [Appen](https://appen.com) and contains pre-labeled tweets and text messages from real-life disasters.
+This code cleans and reorganizes the dataset to build a machine learning model.
+The model can tag a tweet or message with an appropriate response organization to help during an ongoing disaster.
+During such threatening events, help organizations lack the required capacity to filter the millions of tweets to focus on the real important ones.
+The machine learning model provided here can speed up the work of delivering medical supplies, and water, or attending to blocked roads.

 ## Quick start
 Clone the repo: `git clone https://github.com/chinchay/disaster-response-app.git`